zuozhenggh/learning-library/developer-library/microservices-with-converged-db/4-scaling/scaling.md

 ## **STEP 3**: Load test and scale the database tier

-1. To scale the Order DB ATP database to 2 OCPUs, click the hamburger icon in the top-left corner of the Console and go to Autonomous Transaction Processing.
+1. To scale the Order DB ATP database to **2 OCPUs**, click the hamburger icon in the top-left corner of the Console and go to Autonomous Transaction Processing.

    ![](images/35-open-atp-menu.png " ")